Devcontainers & Runtime Images

 Variable expansion in mounts and env

-PR #225 extends the devcontainer expansion vocabulary the spec defines:${devcontainerId}— resolves to the cached image hash for this crew.
-Useful for binding host paths that are unique per provisioning run.${VAR}— resolved against the base image’s environment (everything in the image’sENVdirectives), not the host’s.
+PR #225 extends the devcontainer expansion vocabulary the spec defines:${devcontainerId}— resolves to a stable, Docker-volume-safe identifier derived from the crew ID (SHA-256 of the crew ID, first 16 hex chars).
+Useful for naming per-crew persistent volumes.${VAR}/${containerEnv:VAR}— resolved against the base image’s environment (everything in the image’sENVdirectives), not the host’s.
 So referencing${HOME}resolves to whatever the image set it to (e.g./home/agent), not the operator’s home directory.
+Only the curly-brace form is expanded — bare$VARis left untouched.

 Runtime bind-mount semantics

-crewship-sidecar+entrypoint.share bind-mounted read-only from the host into every crew container.
-Host-side edits do not take effect in already-running containers — the mount is snapshotted atdocker createtime.- To roll out a new sidecar or entrypoint across existing crews, rebuild the sidecar (
+- To roll out a new sidecar or entrypoint across existing crews, rebuild the sidecar (

 make build:sidecar) and then remove each crew’s container:docker rm -f crewship-team-<slug>.
 The container is recreated transparently on the next agent message, picking up the updated bind mount. postStartCommandruns on every start, so it is the right hook for operations that must reflect host state at the moment of launch (e.g. refreshing a secret viavault read).
 Do not try to bake those intopostCreateCommand— they’d freeze at provisioning time.- Cached images (